Cheesebaron/ALRadialMenu/README.md

 	.PresentInView(View); // which view to display it in
 ```

-Displayin the menu in a window
+Displaying the menu in a window

 ```
 radialMenu